 - Developments at IMO in relation to amendments to the STCW Convention;

 - Implementation and application of the STCW Convention by Administrations, including Flag States and seafarer supply States; and

 - Developments in ship systems and equipment to identify any new areas of training that may be required for seafarers in support of efficient, safe, secure and environmentally sound ship operations.

 The Manning & Training Sub-Committee enables ICS to advocate for international standards for seafarer training and an IMO Convention that are fit for purpose and continue to meet the needs of shipowners for qualified and competent seafarers to safely man and operate their ships.

-ICS actively participates and engages with the work of the IMO Sub-Committee on Human Element, Training and Watchkeeping (HTW), (add link to IMO homepage or IMO Human Element homepage) and it is the ICS Manning & Training Sub-Committee that considers the key issues on the HTW Sub-Committee agenda and formulates the requisite ICS positions or policies.
+ICS actively participates and engages with the work of the IMO Sub-Committee on Human Element, Training and Watchkeeping (HTW), and it is the ICS Manning & Training Sub-Committee that considers the key issues on the HTW Sub-Committee agenda and formulates the requisite ICS positions or policies.

 The Manning & Training Sub-Committee also provides inputs to ICS engagement with all seafarer-related issues that arise on the agenda of other IMO committees and sub-committees, as well as inputs to national and regional discussions in order for ICS to provide the perspective of international shipowners and operators.